Note: this article contains

 dead links, the url is still in the hover/alt text.
 Keep the web working, curate content well!

-It looks like From MPR:has ceased being a thorn in the side for the Minnesota GOP establishment; she’s now becoming a serious threat.
+It looks like has ceased being a thorn in the side for the Minnesota GOP establishment; she’s now becoming a serious threat.
 Jeffers won the Libertarian Party nomination to run for governor in the state, but is holding out on accepting that nomination as she plans to defeat incumbent Governor Tim Pawlenty at the Minnesota Republican convention.
+From MPR: